- Campus Life

 - About Us

-The following policy is an extension of the UW System policy G25 - Educational Assistance for Faculty and Staff.
+The following policy is an extension of the UW System Administrative Policy 210 (formerly G25) Educational Assistance for Faculty & Staff.
 It provides specific guidance related to and application of the UW System policy for the UW Parkside campus.
 It should be understood that the UW System policy noted above is the primary policy followed by UW Parkside for educational assistance.
 The policies specific to UW Parkside described below supplement the UW System policy.
 Any exceptions to the Educational Assistance policy must be approved by a hiring (appointing) authority.

 Funding may be available centrally for career- related educational assistance determined annually as part of the regular budgeting process.
 Departments will continue to cover job-related expenditures as they deem appropriate.

-Any UW Parkside employee applying for educational assistance (tuition reimbursement) must submit a professional development plan to his/her supervisor and attain approval from the hiring (appointing) authority and, if funding is available centrally, the University Tuition Reimbursement Review Committee (appointed by the Chancellor) prior to beginning a course of study for which the employee is seeking assistance.
+Any UW Parkside employee applying for educational assistance (tuition reimbursement) must submit a professional development plan to his/her supervisor and obtain approval from the hiring (appointing) authority and the Human Resources Department (HR) prior to beginning a course of study for which the employee is seeking assistance.
+The professional development plan must be coordinated with the supervisor and meet the needs of the department employing the applicant.
 As part of the process of seeking approval, the employee is expected to commit to staying with the University at least three years after completion of the planned course of study.
-This commitment must be coordinated with the supervisor and the needs of the department employing the applicant for educational assistance.
 The University will seek repayment for any reimbursements made under this policy if the employee fails to remain with the University for at least three years after the completion of the coursework.

-The employee will be eligible for educational assistance upon approval by the hiring (appointing) authority and the University Tuition Reimbursement Review Committee (if funding is available centrally).
+The employee will be eligible for educational assistance upon approval by the hiring (appointing) authority and HR.
 Once a professional development plan is approved, the employee does not need to seek approval for individual courses listed in the plan as long as the plan is being followed.
 In the event that the original professional development plan submitted changes, a revised plan must be submitted for approval.

 To the extent possible, the professional development plan should provide a complete list of anticipated coursework along with a projected timeline to complete the coursework.
-The hiring (appointing) authority will work with the Human Resources (HR) department to determine available funding before approving the development plan.
-Approval will apply to the entire time period covered by the professional development plan submitted.
+The hiring (appointing) authority must work with Business Services to determine available funding before approving the development plan.
 Development plans will be kept on file in HR.

 At a minimum, a professional development plan should include the following: